hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/09-how-salm-and-tur-sent-a-message-to-faridun.md

 The noise that rose was like a lion's roar,

- " It must be heaven," he thought, " and not a court :
+> It must be heaven,

+he thought, " and not a court :

 The troops around it are a fairy host !"